miklevin/MikeLev.in/_posts/2023-03-27-planning-fully-unbounded-web-scraper-kit-for-ai.md

 headline: Unlock the Power of AI with Fully Unbounded Web Scraper Kit (FUWSK)!
 description: I'm creating a project called Fully Unbounded Web Scraper Kit (FUWSK) to help me stay competitive and produce results with a compounding effect.
 FUWSK will be like a command-line interface command that uses genuine browser and web-scraping output to feed OpenAI and automate subsequent browsing commands.
 Join me on this journey to discover how FUWSK can help me stay ahead in this rapidly changing world.
 keywords: AI, Web Scraping, OpenAI, Automation, Scripts, Browsing, Compounding Effect, Command-Line Interface, FUWSK
-categories: scripts, ai, automation, openai
+categories: automation, openai, scripts, ai
 permalink: /blog/planning-fully-unbounded-web-scraper-kit-for-ai/
 layout: post
 ---